zheng-wang/irontest/README.md

 Under the Test Steps tab, click Create dropdown button, and select SOAP Step to create a SOAP test step.
 SOAP test step edit view displays.

 Under the Basic Info tab, enter name and (optional) description.
-Click Endpoint Details tab.

 Under the Endpoint Details tab, enter SOAP Address.
 A sample Article web service (http://localhost:8081/soap/article) is bundled, which can be used for playing with Iron Test.
 Ignore Username and Password fields as they are not used for now.
-Click Invocation tab.

 Under the Invocation tab, click Generate Request button.
 Click Load button to load the WSDL, select WSDL Operation `createArticle`, and click OK.
 A sample request is generated.